osg-htc/all-hands/docs/2022/2022/schedule-inperson.md

 # OSG All-Hands Meeting 2022 &ndash; Schedule (In-Person)

-In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, in-person events will events will be held.
+In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, there will be in-person (or hybrid) events each afternoon, Monday through Wednesday.

-## In-Person Schedule Overview

-While some details may change, the high-level in-peson schedule is:

-### Typical Daily Schedule
+### Day-by-Day In-Person Schedule

 All times shown in U.S. Central Time.
 Exact daily times may vary.

-### Day-by-Day In-Person Schedule

 **Monday, March 14**